wangjingbo04/ToolAnalysis/UserTools/VtxSeedGenerator/README.md

 verbosity (int)
 UseSeedGrid (bool)

 SeedType specifies whether to use PMTs, LAPPDs, or all.
-Integer to digit type key is...
+SeedType 0: Use only LAPPDs for seed
+SeedType 1: User only LAPPDs for seed
+SeedType 2: Use both the LAPPDs and the PMTs

 NumberOfSeeds specifies how many points to generate in the grid, or how many seeds to predict using the quad fitting technique.